The 2 sides of smoking marijuana on campus

 CSUN, like many other college campuses, receives federal aid.
 To continue to receive federal aid universities are required to follow federal law by maintaining a drug-free campus since marijuana is still illegal under federal law.

-While marijuana legalization has been celebrated by many, Chief of Police Anne Galvin of the CSUN Police Department says that marijuana cases aren’t a new or big problem on CSUN campus despite common misconceptions.
-Galvin says that marijuana can more commonly be found at campus housing.
+While marijuana legalization has been celebrated by many, Chief of Police Anne Glavin of the CSUN Police Department says that marijuana cases aren’t a new or big problem on CSUN campus despite common misconceptions.
+Glavin says that marijuana can more commonly be found at campus housing.

 “Would I rank it as a huge issue?
-No. It’s not one of the top five problems we have at CSUN,” Galvin said.
+No. It’s not one of the top five problems we have at CSUN,” Glavin said.

 As for special precautions CSUN police services might take, notices from student affairs have been sent to students in the past to serve as reminders.
 Increase in marijuana cases on campus is possible but at the time aren’t expected to increase due to legalization.